SmolakK/FARMWISE-API/evaluation/README.md

 decision `read_data` uses, inside the evaluation process only; the library is not modified.
 Disabled sources (licence restrictions, broken upstreams) stay excluded in both modes.
 Quality assessment is off in both modes.

+The spatial negative case uses a box at 11.5-12.5° E. An earlier box at 9.5-10.5° E overlapped the Hub'Eau (France) coverage box, which ends at 9.56° E, so Hub'Eau was dispatched and the case was not a true negative.

+Adapter calls avoided are deterministic and are the primary result.
+Total runtime differences between the modes are secondary: for scenarios involving ERA5, CDS queueing can dominate them.

 ## What is recorded